lqsullivan/lqsullivan.github.io/_posts/2018-05-30-finally-a-game-about-order-statistics.md

 ### Play difficulty

 What if we calculate the play probability for each player, then use how close they are to measure the difficulty of a play?
 Because of what I mentioned earlier about monotonicity, this will be a very similar measure to using the card values themselves.
 But, it's certainly a TTD[^4] .
-(Actual work coming soon)

 [^4]: Thing To Do.
 One of my favorite TLAs[^5] thanks to Charlie Geyer

 [^5]: Three Letter Acronyms

 ## Future directions

+I'm planning on adding to this more as I have time.
+Maybe here, more likely as other posts.
+It's like the old joke about the researcher who has a finding interesting enough to be published in a top journal, or 3 respected journals, or 5 acceptable journals...

+Gotta fill up this blog somehow.

 * Figure out the distribution of order statistics (maybe not much harder, since for discrete $p(X = x) = p(X \leq x) - p(X < x)$)
 * Make this a Shiny app so you can put this into practice at the table
 * Maybe there's a way to use this and the empirical win rates of teams to quantify the additional information players gain from the nonverbal communication?